 How To Apply For UNILORIN Postgraduate Admission For 2020/2021 Academic Session

 Application fee for all UNILORIN postgraduate programmes is N25, 000.00 only for Applicants within Nigeria OR $200.00 only for International Applicants.

 Application Closing Date

-Application Forms for UNILORIN PG admission are to be completed on-line and will close on Saturday, 29th June, 2019.
-Note that the latest date for receipt of supporting documents is Wednesday, 31st July 2019.
+Application Forms are to be completed on-line and will close on Friday, 10th July, 2020.
+Note that the latest date for receipt of supporting documents is Friday, 31st July 2020.
 Successful applicants would be notified by e-mail.